Namibian Navy: Marines

+The Namibian Marine Corps is the infantry marines unit of the Namibia.
+The Namibian Marine Corps is a branch of the Namibian Navy responsible for amphibious warfare, naval boarding, providing security at naval base or shore stations, rapid reaction to event of an emergency requiring military force under responsibility, riverine warfare, small boats capability to the Navy, support coastal defense, and underwater demolition.

-The Namibian Marine Corps are a unit of the Navy.
-Its role is to provide naval infantry, amphibious, diving and small boat capability to the Navy.
-They are a battalion strong.
-The marines are trained by Brazilian naval instructors at the Naval Training School near Walvis Bay.
-The marine commandant is Captain Appolos Haimbala.
+They are an infantry marines battalion strong.
+The marines are trained by Brazilian Military Advisory Team (BRAZMATT) instructors at the Naval Training School near Walvis Bay.
+The marine commandant is Captain Olavi T. Shipunda.

 Ranks and insignia

 Naval ranks and insignia are based on the Royal Navy.
 Non-Commissioned Officers only retain the ranks as their insignia consists of a system of chevrons.
 The same ranks are also used by the Namibian Marine Corps.